cadabrasystems/IC3-cadabra-starter-kit/README.md

 💬 **Join our Discord for help, announcements, and team coordination:** [discord.gg/vpHdpacT](https://discord.gg/vpHdpacT)

-Your smart contracts can ask an AI a question and receive an answer - all fully on-chain, trustlessly, and without any centralized API keys.
+Your smart contracts can ask an AI a question and receive an answer - all fully on-chain, trustlessly.
 This repository is designed to help you quickly integrate your smart contracts with the global `CadabraInference` service.

 ## Quick Start - What You Need to Know